Wake Forest University: Undergraduate student housing

-Student Union

-The event-planning arm of Wake Forest is undergraduate student-run organization known as Student Union.
-Student Union events include Homecoming, Family Weekend, Special Lectures, Concerts, the Coffeehouse music series and other weekly events such as movie screenings and Tuesday Trivia nights.
-Its signature event is the annual "Shag on the Mag" where a big tent covers Manchester Quad (formerly the Magnolia Quad) during Springfest and students shag dance to a live band.
-It started in 2005 under then Springfest chairman Joseph Bumgarner.

-Student government

-Founded in 1923, Wake Forest Student Government (known as SG) works under a semi-Presidential system.
-Four executive officers (Student Body President, Speaker of the House, Secretary and Treasurer) are elected each spring.
-The President appoints a Chief of Staff.
-The Executive Officers coordinate with the Cabinet, formed by the Co-Chairs of the seven standing committees.
-The seven committees are Academic, Campus Life, Diversity & Inclusion, Judiciary, Public Relations, Physical Planning, and The Student Organizations Council (SOC).
-The executive committee and Cabinet work with members of the Senate to pass legislation and advocate on behalf of students.

-The Senate, which acts as a student legislature, is made up of about 60 senators, chosen in fall and spring elections each year.
-The legislators are assigned to one of seven committees focused on an area of student needs.
-The student trustee is an ex-officio member of Student Government and acts as a liaison between the board of trustees and Student Government.

 Personal and career development

 In 2009, President Nathan Hatch outlined in his strategic plan a campus culture in which personal and career development would become an integral component of the undergraduate student experience.
 Later that year, he created a cabinet-level position and appointed Andy Chan as the vice president for personal and career development.

 Chan's work has included hosting a national conference in 2012 ("Rethinking Success: From the Liberal Arts to Careers in the 21st Century") featuring Condoleezza Rice, and issuing "A Roadmap for Transforming the College-To-Career Experience" in 2013.
 Wake Forest quadrupled the size of the staff, integrated personal and career development into freshman orientation, and added "College to Career" courses.

 Arts

 Every student takes at least one course in the arts (art history, studio art, theatre, dance, music performance and music in liberal arts) before graduating.
 In 2011–2012, more than 500 Wake Forest students were directly involved in performances on campus, and 110 public exhibitions in theatre, music dance and visual arts held in Scales Fine Arts Center in 2012–2013.
 The university's home, Winston-Salem, calls itself the "City of Arts & Innovation".

 Students also can take advantage of a number of other art-related opportunities: